A-D | E-I | J-L | M-P | Q-Z

-BLAND CROWDER (1993-1994) is the Ima Graves Peace Professor of English at Hendrix College.
-He teaches and publishes on Victorian literature, Browning, Shakespeare, and poetry.
+BLAND CROWDER (1993-1994), formerly the Ima Graves Peace Professor of English at Hendrix College, publishes on Victorian literature, Browning, Shakespeare, and poetry.
 In 2005 he was awarded the Studies Award by The South Atlantic Modern Language Association for a biography he wrote called Wakeful Anguish: A Literary Biography of William Humphrey.
-He is the winner of at least 11 awards and grants in the past, including the Fulbright Scholarship.
+He is the winner of at least eleven awards and grants, including the Fulbright Scholarship.

-HARRY CREWS (1982-1983) is a novelist whose work includes Celebration, A Childhood: The Biography of a Place, Blood and Grits, A Feast of Snakes,The Knockout Artist, All We Need of Hell, Scar Lover, Classic Crews: A Harry Crews Reader, The Mulching of America and in 2006 he published his 23rd novel, An American Family.
+HARRY CREWS (1982-1983) is a novelist whose work includes Celebration, A Childhood: The Biography of a Place, Blood and Grits, A Feast of Snakes,The Knockout Artist, All We Need of Hell, Scar Lover, Classic Crews: A Harry Crews Reader, The Mulching of America and An American Family.

 LESLEY DANCER (2007-2008) is co-author of the plays Life During and Wives of the Circle Five.
 Wives of the Circle Five a dark comedy set in a trailer park where nothing (and yet everything) happens.
 The playwrights were inspired by the song of the same title written by Darius Holbert, and released by his band, dariustx, on its latest album, "tothethingsthemselves."